Facebook Pixel

 As of December 2025, the dollar to peso forecast averages 57.80, representing a notable decline from this year’s peak above 59 pesos per dollar.

-Forecasts for the dollar to peso pair suggest that it could go down for the rest of this year and the next two years.
-The main reason for this is the possibility of US interest rate cuts after the Federal Reserve started to reverse the cycle of tightening monetary policy in late 2025.
+Forecasts for the dollar-to-peso pair suggest it could fall over the rest of this year and the next two years.
+The main reason is the possibility of US interest rate cuts after the Federal Reserve began reversing the tightening cycle in late 2025.
 The downward trend in US Treasury yields and concerns about the sustainability of US public finances further add to the downward pressure on the US dollar.

-In the following chart, we present the average US dollar to Philippine peso forecast for the rest of this year, as well as the projections for 2026-2027.
+In the following chart, we present the average US dollar-to-Philippine peso forecast for the rest of this year, as well as projections for 2026-2027.

 Targeted Period